telosnetwork/telos-docs/docs/nodes/non-bp-nodes/tevmc/README.md

 Inside the directory created by the `init` command you'll see a `docker` directory and the unified config file `tevmc.json`.&#x20;

-From the newly created node directory run:

-> `tevmc build`

-The first time you build the images `tevmc` will populate all the different config files in the `docker` directory based of the values in the unified config file.
+On startup `tevmc` will populate all the different config files in the `docker` directory based of the values in the unified config file.
 After that it will only re-create the files from templates if it detects changes on `tevmc.json`.

 ## Bootstrap